Mariët Westermann, former executive vice president for programs and research at the Mellon Foundation, highlights programming goals.

-About a year ago, the Mellon Foundation completed a strategic plan launched by the Foundation’s President, Earl Lewis.
-Mariët Westermann, Vice President of the Foundation, highlights six goals and interests for the Mellon program in Higher Education and Scholarship in the Humanities as they relate to liberal arts education.
+About a year ago, the Mellon Foundation completed a strategic plan launched by the Foundation’s former President, Earl Lewis.
+Mariët Westermann, former executive vice president of the Foundation, highlights six goals and interests for the Mellon program in Higher Education and Scholarship in the Humanities as they relate to liberal arts education.

 - We are doubling down on our support for the humanities and the arts in higher education and cultural organizations in the US, often in collaboration with institutions in other parts of the world.
 We decided to do so not only because government and other funding for these disciplines has declined, but because the humanities and arts foster attitudes and skills that help us bear witness to and interpret human experience.
 These mental sets and honed practices help instill the democratic intuition that depends on our recognition of the humanity of others, no matter how different they may be from ourselves.

 - Our commitment to the humanities and arts will continue to be translated into support for liberal arts education, and specifically for the residential liberal arts model, whether in research universities or in independent liberal arts colleges.

 - We are making a concerted effort to look at the system of higher education as an interconnected whole, and at the place of liberal education within it.
 To be able to discern the overlapping interests of universities, four-year institutions, and community colleges we have joined our formerly autonomous programs for liberal arts colleges and for research universities and humanities scholarship.
 This merger makes it easier for us to see, promote, and support relevant connections across institutional types.
 We are paying closer attention, for example, to the way graduate education may need to be reformed if doctoral students are to be prepared for teaching the students of the future in all sectors of the higher education system.
 We are also in conversation with universities and community colleges about ways in which the transfer pathway from two-year institutions to four-year liberal arts colleges may be strengthened, particularly in the humanities.